tiran/defusedxml/README.txt

   report and assistance.

 Thierry Carrez (OpenStack)
+  Many thanks to Thierry for his report to the Python Security Response Team on behalf of the OpenStack security team.

 Carl Meyer (Django)
+  Many thanks to Carl for his report to PSRT on behalf of the Django security team.

 Daniel Veillard (libxml2)
+  Many thanks to Daniel for his insight and assistance with libxml2.

 semantics GmbH (http://www.semantics.de/)
   Many thanks to my employer semantics for letting me work on the issue